newrelic/newrelic-lambda-extension/examples/node/README.md

 what IAM policies to add to the Lambda function's execution role.
 We also set environment variables that are available to the handler function.

-### app.py
+### app.js

-Lambda functions written in Python are Python modules.
-The runtime loads them just like any python module, and then invokes the handler function for each invocation event.
+Lambda functions written in JavaScript are Node.js modules.
+The runtime loads them just like any Node module, and then invokes the handler function for each invocation event.
 New Relic publishes a Lambda Layer that wraps your handler function, and initializes the New Relic agent, allowing us to collect telemetry.

 There are a couple examples here of how you might add custom events and attributes to the default telemetry.

-Since Python is a dynamic, interpreted language, the Agent can inject instrumentation into the various client libraries you might be using in your function.
+Since JavaScript is a dynamic, interpreted language, the Agent can inject instrumentation into the various client libraries you might be using in your function.
 This happens once, during cold start, and provides rich, detailed instrumentation out of the box, with minimal developer effort.